mdudek2/ITMO-453-Monitoring-Metrics-Project/documentation/Deployment-Documentation.md

 This playbook configures firewall rules for both the webservers and the prometheus server that is monitoring them.
 All servers have UFW installed and allow ssh access on port 22.
 The webservers allow web traffic on ports 80 and 443.
 These servers also use nginx-exporter and node-exporter, so ports 9100 and 9113 are also open to allow prometheus to monitor them.
 Port 9090 is open on the prometheus node to allow admins to view the monitoring dashboard through the browser.
+Port 3000 is also open in order to allow access to the Grafana web interface.

 ### `deploy-site.sh`